-Do Asynchronous Remote Learning Days count as school days?
+Do Remote Learning Days count as school days?

 The Code of Virginia allows school divisions to include an emergency remote learning day as part of the 180-day or 990 instructional hours requirements in accordance with guidelines provided by the Virginia Department of Education.
-As such, an Asynchronous Remote Learning Day is treated as a school day.
+As such, Remote Learning Days are treated as a school day.

 How does student attendance work on an Asynchronous Remote Learning Day?